Learning Visual Representations for Transfer Learning by Suppressing Texture: Methods

 \section{Methods}

-Texture and other visual cues may bias CNNs towards over-fitting on these cues.
-This may lead to brittleness when these cues change in new domains.
-CNN-based classifiers have been shown to exploit textures rather than shapes for classification \citep{Geirhos2018ImageNettrainedCA,wiel2019approximating}.
-We aim to reduce the prominence of texture in images, and thus encourage networks trained on them to learn representations that capture better higher level representations. \textbf{Gaussian Blur.} Gaussian blurring is the most popular smoothing methods in computer vision, and it has been recently proposed as data augmentation for SSL \citep{chen2020simple,chen2020improved}.
+CNN-based classifiers have been shown to exploit textures rather than shapes for classification \cite{Geirhos2018ImageNettrainedCA,wiel2019approximating}.
+We aim to reduce the prominence of texture in images and thus encourage networks trained to learn representations that capture better higher-level representations.

+\textbf{Gaussian Blur.} Gaussian blurring is one of the most popular smoothing methods in computer vision, and it has been recently proposed as data augmentation for SSL \cite{chen2020simple,chen2020improved}.
 However, along with low-level texture, Gaussian filtering also blurs across boundaries, diminishing edges and structural information.